Permissionless-Software-Foundation/jwt-bch-api/README.md

 # jwt-bch-api

+This repository is forked from [jwt-bch-api in the PSF repository](https://github.com/Permissionless-Software-Foundation/jwt-bch-api).
+It was forked so the Developer Services team can play with the code and evaluate if it's a good fit for our product plan.

 This is a prototype REST API webserver written in node.js and using this [koa webserver boilerplate app](https://github.com/christroutner/koa-api-boilerplate).
 This prototype back end is intended to be paired with